 Backup and restore considerations

 SQL Server provides the Virtual Device Interface (VDI) for backup.
-The Virtual Device Interface provides backup software vendors with a high-performance, scalable, and reliable means for performing hot backups and for restoring SQL Server databases.
+The VDI provides backup software vendors with a high-performance, scalable, and reliable means for performing hot backups and for restoring SQL Server databases.

 Backup software operates on database files stored on NAS devices through VDI with no special support specific to the NAS.
-However, this results in a large amount of additional network traffic during backup and restore.
+However, this results in lots of additional network traffic during backup and restore.
 During backup through VDI, SQL Server reads the files remotely and passes the data to the third-party backup software that is running on the SQL Server computer.
 The restore operation is analogous.

 To avoid the extra network overhead, the backup vendor must provide NAS-specific support by the backup vendor and the NAS vendor.
 SQL Server VDI allows the backup software to take advantage of hardware (split-mirror) or software (copy-on-write) technologies supported by the NAS devices to make fast copies of the database files local to the NAS.
 These technologies not only avoid the overhead of copying the files over the network for backup, they may also reduce restore times by orders of magnitude.